Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Linear Gauge can be used with vertical Orientation
 * Added new Templates
 * JSON Datasource reworked and added Networksharefiles
-* Added Shadow Frame to Textbox
+* Added Shadow Frame to TextBox
 * Dataflows can be putted to Folders
 * Removed Google Anaylitcs control
 * Fix for SAP Dialog height with low resolution